sui-foundation/sui-move-intro-course/unit-four/lessons/4_marketplace_contract.md

 # Marketplace Contract

-Now we have a solid understanding of how various types of collections and dynamic fields work, we can start writing the contract for an on-chain marketplace that can support the following feartures:
+Now that we have a solid understanding of how various types of collections and dynamic fields work, we can start writing the contract for an on-chain marketplace that can support the following features:

 - Listing of arbitrary item types and numbers
 - Accepts payment in a custom or native fungible token type